Skip to content

 Accessibility statement

-This accessibility statement applies to the National Digital Platform (https://www.nationaldigitalplatform.scot/) website.
+This accessibility statement applies to the website https://www.nationaldigitalplatform.scot/

 This website is run by Public Services Delivery Scotland.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: